nicktodd/spring-course/docs/jpa.md

 | price | Double |

-4. Add the annotation to specify that the class is an entity, and then the annotation specifying the table that you are mapping it to.
+4. Add the annotation (jakarta.persistence.Entity) to specify that the class is an entity, and then the annotation specifying the table that you are mapping it to.

 5. Ensure that the class now implements the Serializable interface.